Esinko/AstroneerRconClient/README.md

 # Quickstart
 As both exported classes implement the same functionality, but execute them in different ways.
 This quickstart applies for both, with minor modifications depending on what you need to use.
 <br>
 In short.
-If you are using AstroLauncher you need to create a new instance of the <b>Link</b> class, if you're not using anything that already connects to the server rcon socket use, the <b>Client</b> class.
+If you are using AstroLauncher you need to create a new instance of the <b>Link</b> class, if you're not using anything that already connects to the server RCON socket use, the <b>Client</b> class.
 <br>
 In this quickstart we will be using the Client class, but you may switch it by changing the end of the first line to ``.link``, instead of ``.client``.